 The site is politically unaffiliated.
 We publish articles from across the political spectrum.

-Maheen is based in London and works full-time for a marketing agency.
+Maheen is based in London.
 She graduated with a degree in English literature and is a big reader of everything from classic novels to long-form journalism (a favourite!).
 Maheen is interested in issues surrounding inequality, gender-based violence and education, and is quite an idealistic journalist – she hopes to make some changes in the world through her writing and editing.

 Ali studies medicine at St George’s, University of London.
 He closely follows Middle Eastern affairs, and global financial developments.
 In his leisure time, which he does not have plenty of, he enjoys fishing and engaging in theological debates until the small hours, though he has never tried both at the same time.